-During the 2023-2024 program year, HACSB will continue providing housing and public services to existing residents of HUD Public Housing units and HACSB-owned affordable housing units According to UHA's 2015 five-year plan, it may attempt to project-base some of its Section 8 vouchers in the upcoming five-year period.
+During the 2024-2025 program year, HACSB will continue providing housing and public services to existing residents of HUD Public Housing units and HACSB-owned affordable housing units.
 Efforts to address "worst case" needs, (people who pay more than 50% of their income in rent or those who live in seriously substandard housing) are assisted by programs like Section 8 and Fair Housing programs.

 Outside of CDBG funding, the City relies on a strong partnership with its Housing Division.
 The core purpose of the City's Housing Division is to increase and improve the supply of affordable housing in Rialto.
-The Housing Division will conduct the following services during the 2023-2024 CDBG Program Year:
+The Housing Division will conduct the following services during the 2024-2025 CDBG Program Year:

-• Mobile Home Repair Program.
+Mobile Home Repair Program.
 This program provides a mobile home repair grant for very-low-income senior citizen homeowners.
 (CDBG funded)